Rohan18999/Sticky_Notes_App/README.md

 That’s it!
 The app will load, and you can start creating sticky notes immediately.

 # Project Structure

-.
 ├── index.html     # Main HTML file
 ├── styles.css     # Basic styling for the notes
-└── script.js      # Handles adding, deleting, and saving notes to local storage Usage
+└── script.js      # Handles adding, deleting, and saving notes to local storage usage

 Add Note: Click the “Add Note” button.
 Edit Note: Type directly in the note’s text area; changes are saved automatically.